 The traffic policer conditions (for GBRA algorithm) are derived from tman v2 properties: e.g. the first list item values for flow 1.

-Violating packets counted by the correspondent tmanr statistics, on packet and byte level.
+Violating packets are counted by the correspondent tmanr statistics, on packet and byte level.

 II.2.1.3 Example III: "Well-known port SIP message policing"